 All courses carrying the skills and experience flags should include a statement in the syllabus to alert students to these important parts of the course.
 We suggest the following, but please feel free to modify the language.
-As you prepare your syllabus, you may also wish to review the flag criteria, which can be found by clicking on the flag names in the left menu.
+As you prepare your syllabus, you may also wish to review the flag criteria, which can be found under flag criteria and interpretations.

 Cultural Diversity in the United States